TobiasPSP/doneland_sources/Components/Light/LED/SMD/README.md

 <img src="images/led_ws2812_5050_top_t.png" width="50%" height="50%" />

-> [!NOTE]
-> There are also very simple tiny one-color **SMB LED** that often are found on *PCB* to indicate state such as power or failure states.
-These are *so simple* that they are not discussed here.

 ## Form Factors

 **SMD LED** are classified using a four-digit-code.
 The code is the *size* of the **LED**.